 With your budget you can also plan for cash to deplete that covers the loss during training and opening.
 Your operating budget will tell you when you can expect to turn the corner and start making money.

 These two budgets will help you get money from the bank.
 They are going to be looking for a ratio of 1:1.25.
 If you borrow $1 million to open the restaurant, you should make $1.25 million for them to feel good about your loan.
-That's what I would use to determine your potential for success, but it's what the bank will use.
+That's not what I would use to determine your potential for success, but it's what the bank will use.
 I'm looking at your prime cost.

 If you would like to learn more about the importance of systems and how to run a restaurant, read our free special report, Is Your Food Distributor Screwing You?
 5 Things You Can Do Now to Lower Food Cost.
 Download it here.
 Be sure to visit my YouTube channel for more helpful restaurant management video tips.